peter88213/scappex/docs/usage.md

 The scappex distribution comes with a sample configuration file located in the `sample` subfolder.
 It contains scappex's default settings and options.
 This file is also automatically copied to the global configuration folder during installation.
 You best make a copy and edit it.

-- The SETTINGS section mainly refers to "labels", i.e. The csv field contents of the first row, which denote the columns.
-They might have to be adapted to your specific Aeon project and export settings.
+- The SETTINGS section mainly refers to colors, i.e. The text colors that mark the characters/locations/items in Scapple.
 If you change them, the program might behave differently than described in the description of the conversion rules below.
-Make sure the indicated csv fields contain data that can be processed by yWriter.
 - The OPTIONS section comprises options for regular program execution.
 - Comment lines begin with a `#` number sign.
 In the example, they refer to the code line immediately above.